-The lift 400/450 is designed for a standard PPC (trike) configuration, with a 140-160 cm distance between the base of the risers and should be using the standard risers of the PPC (trike) manufacturers.
-For further information contact your PPC manufacturers (trike).
+The CRUISER is available in Std and Narrow (110) designed for a standard PPC (trike) configuration, with a 140-160 cm distance between the base of the risers and should be using the standard risers of the PPC (trike) manufacturers, or Narrow, with a distyance of 110cm between attachment points on the frame.
+For further information contact your PPC manufacturer (trike).